Jeanstaquet/Jeanstaquet/README.md

 ### Hi there i'm Jean 👋

 Student at the University of London in Computer Science.
-One year's experience in the tech industry.
+1.5 year's experience in the tech industry.
 I love coding, I write code to solve problems.
 Google Summer of Code'21 sponsored student @Rocket.Chat

 My stack: